https://github.com/meooow25/parser-regex

 * You need more powerful parsing capabilities than just submatch extraction

-* You need to parse a sequence type that is not supported by these regex
+* You need to parse a sequence that is not supported by the above librariesFor a detailed comparison of regex libraries,

 Questions, bug reports, documentation improvements, code contributions welcome!